unccycling/jawitzke.github.io/_posts/2015-09-06-welcome-to-jekyll.markdown

 This blog will mainly be about photography, but also some posts about coding and cycling (my other hobbies).

+If you would like to contact me about getting your picture taken please feel free to [email](mailto:jawitzke14@gmail.com) me.
+I am always happy to do commissions for parties, business headshots, graduation photos, or just if you want more pictures of yourself to show your kids one day!

 Thank you for viewing and I hope you enjoy